 “I took on construction and everything, right from the get-go, thinking I was going to be able to pull it off,” says Suzanne.
 Unfortunately, difficulties with construction companies and financial partners delayed the project and Suzanne was left working full-time to pay the $10,000/month rent on her salon, for a full year before it was ever in business.
 No foreseeable end in sight, Suzanne sought outside help.

-Acting on the recommendation of her uncle, Suzanne attended the SCORE Small Business Orientation and then met with NSBDC Counselors.
-The counselors helped her restructure her business management and regain control of the construction process.
-Further NSBDC counseling sessions helped illuminate irregularities in the professional financial advice Suzanne was receiving from her CPA.
-With the help of the NSBDC, Suzanne drafted new projections for her business and completed a professional business plan.
-A counselor even accompanied Suzanne to a financing convention at the Grand Sierra Resort, and soon thereafter they secured financing from a local community bank.
+Acting on the recommendation of her uncle, Suzanne attended the SCORE Small Business Orientation and then met with Nevada SBDC Advisors.
+The advisors helped her restructure her business management and regain control of the construction process.
+Further Nevada SBDC advising sessions helped illuminate irregularities in the professional financial advice Suzanne was receiving from her CPA.
+With the help of the Nevada SBDC, Suzanne drafted new projections for her business and completed a professional business plan.
+A advisor even accompanied Suzanne to a financing convention at the Grand Sierra Resort, and soon thereafter they secured financing from a local community bank.

 Ultimately Suzanne just wants customers to feel at home. “[Customer Service] is the focus of this business,” she says, and after having experienced the smiles, the soothing music, and the iced tea, I know she means it.
 She welcomes competition because she knows the value of what she provides.
 “There’s enough business in this town for anybody and everybody,” says Suzanne.
 “I modeled [Metamorphosis] after Beverly Hills, after the Bellagio.
 I wanted something different.”
 She certainly achieved her goal.